Enforcement Directorate officials carry out search in a property of Senthilbalaji’s brother in Karur

-Enforcement Directorate officials have begun a search operation on the sprawling campus, where V. Ashokumar, brother of jailed Tamil Nadu Minister V. Senthilbalaji, is allegedly building a bungalow on the Karur-Coimbatore Road in Karur on Wednesday.
+Sleuths of the Directorate of Enforcement (ED) have begun a search operation on the sprawling campus, where V. Ashok Kumar, brother of jailed Tamil Nadu Minister V. Senthilbalaji, is allegedly building a bungalow on the Karur-Coimbatore Road in Karur on Wednesday, August 9, 2023.

-The search is being carried out when Mr. Senthilbalaji is subjected for interrogation in Chennai after being taken into five-day custody by the Enforcement Directorate.
+The search is being carried out when Mr. Senthilbalaji is subjected for interrogation in Chennai after being taken into five-day custody by the ED.
 He was arrested in a money laundering case on June 14.

 Armed with the Central Reserve Police Force (CRPF) personnel, the ED officials, who came from Chennai and other places, took over the campus, measuring about 2.5 acres, around 1 p.m, and began the search in the half-finished structures.
 They did not allow the outsiders to gain entry to the campus.